rossmclendon/rossmclendonphotography/_posts/2020-11-12-sharp-landscape-photo-techniques.md

 ### 1. Use Support
 Shoot on a tripod, preferably without extending the center column if the tripod has one.
 ### 2. Focus
 Use manual focus, setting focus using live view zoomed in to 10x magnification.
 Focus on your subject.
-Do *not* just turn the lens focus all the way to its furthest extent, as this will focus *past* infinity on most lenses and cause everything to be blurry.
+Do *not* just turn the lens focus all the way to its farthest extent, as this will focus *past* infinity on most lenses and cause everything to be blurry.
 Spend some time going back and forth until you're confident you have things in the best focus possible.
 Regularly re-check focus if you move the camera or if it's hot or cold, as this can cause the lens to expand/contract.
 Review your focus by zooming into the captured image in live view after you've taken it.
 ### 3. Stabilization
 Turn off lens stabilization if your lens has it.
 ### 4. Use Live View